Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 A Message Drop Request control packet is sent by the sender to the receiver when it requests the retransmission of an unacknowledged packet (all or part of a message) which is not present in the sender's buffer.
-This may happen in the file/message mode when the message TTL parameter in `srt_sendmsg` was a defined timeout and the message was given up retransmission after this time, so the packet was removed from the sender buffer.
+This may happen, for example, when a TTL parameter (passed in the sending function) triggers a timeout for retransmitting lost packets being parts of the message, causing these packets to be removed from the sender's buffer.

 The sender notifies the receiver that it must not wait for retransmission of this message.
 Note that a Message Drop Request control packet is not sent if the